Bumper

 5. Make a cut from the tail to the body cavity on both sides of the bottom fin.

-6. Working along the top from front to back follow the bones making a cut all the way down to the spine.
-Next dip over the spine and cut down to the previously made cut from the body cavity to the tail.
+6. Working along the top from front to back follow the bones making a cut all the way down to the backbone.
+Next dip over the backbone and cut down to the previously made cut from the body cavity to the tail.

-8. You'll notice some substantial spines along the centerline, pull them out straight forward for about the first third of the fillet.
+8. You'll notice some substantial centerline pin bones.
+Pull them out straight forward for about the first third of the fillet.

 sf_bumpz 060812 - www.clovegarden.com